oschrenk/notes/node.md

 	var http = require('http');

 node.js will first try to load a core module named `http`.
 If it can't find a core module with the supplied name node.js will start searching for a directory called `node_modules` starting in the directory of the current file and will try to load the module from there.
-If the directory doesn't exists it will change into the parent directory and re-start the search until it finds the  `node_modules` directory and the module.
-If the root directory is reached node.js will give up and throw a exception.
+If the directory doesn't exists it walk up the directory tree searching for the `node_modules` directory and the module.
+If the root directory is reached and no module has been found, node.js will give up and throw a exception.

 ### The event loop ###